ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/check_db2_health.md

 ```

 ### Using environment variables
-The parameters --hostname, --username, --password and --port can be omitted, if the corresponding data are available via environment variables.
+The parameters \-\-hostname, \-\-username, \-\-password and \-\-port can be omitted, if the corresponding data are available via environment variables.
 Since version 3.x of nagios, service definitions can have custom attributes, which can be used to specify login data.
 During the plugin execution they are available as environment variables .

 Die Environmentvariablen heissen: